 Belmont transmitter is just to the left of West Burton power station, but a further 26 miles away !

 Such is the altitude (1140ft / 345m) at our aerial test site that at one time you could see an incredible 7 (seven ! ) power stations and these are marked with white pins on our TX map.
-Unfortunately, as of October 2021, that's now down to four due to the cooling towers at Thorpe Marsh, High Marnham and Eggbrough being demolished.
-Actually I suppose it should be three and a half since Ferrybridge's cooling towers were demolished in 2019 !
+Unfortunately, as of October 2021, that's now down to only three due to the cooling towers at Ferrybridge, Eggbrough, Thorpe Marsh and High Marnham having been demolished.....

 From the NE to the SE they are/were :